Affordable Therapy: How Can I Find A Therapist That Takes My Insurance?

 Most insurance companies have an online search tool on their company site where you can find providers who are in-network.
 This often extends to licensed therapists.

 Even if your insurance company is adherent with the ACA and MHPAEA and you find an in-network therapist whom you connect with, you may still run into some complications when attempting to use insurance to help pay for therapy.
 In some cases, your insurance provider may not provide coverage for therapy unless the therapy is specifically prescribed as a treatment for a diagnosed mental health condition.
-If you are seeking therapy to work through a life challenge or relationship conflict, not because you are experiencing symptoms of mental illness, it might be more difficult to find insurance coverage.
+If you are seeking therapy to work through a life challenge or relationship conflict, not because you are experiencing symptoms of mental illness, it might be more difficult to find insurance coverage for therapy.

 Getty